 How to Grow Catnip from Seed

-In order to grow from seed, you’ll need seed-starting flats, a good seed starter mix, and lighting (fluorescent lights and sunny windows both work fine).
+In order to grow from seed, you’ll need seed-starting flats, a good seed starter mix, and lighting (fluorescent lights and sunny windows with full sun both work fine).

 Start by soaking your seeds overnight or up to 24 hours.
 You can do this by getting a paper towel wet, squeezing out excess water, and laying out your seeds on one half of the towel.